huy/lucene-notes/index.md

 When migrating to a new version of Lucene, we may endup with a index having some segments encoded by old codec and others by new codec.
 Lucene includes handful of old codec to make library upgrade smooth.

 The reason behind such design is to support incremental indexing with concurrent access.
 Its clever design means when searching is still in progress we can safely add/remove document without expensive synchronization.
-Because the search always sees the index at a point time of it was opened.
+Because the search always sees the index at a point time it was opened.

 **Merging segments**